chmduquesne/blog/content/michel.md

 The code is on [github][3].
-Just like any python package, you should be able to install it using easy\_install (provided you install pyxdg with your standard package manager, which does not seem to be installable from easy\_install).
+Just like any python package, you should be able to install it using easy\_install (provided you install pyxdg with your standard package manager, since it does not seem to be installable from easy\_install).

     easy_install michel